-LBC and Lake Simtustus are highly productive reservoirs, a fact that could make it possible to generate high biomass of fish.
+LBC and Lake Simtustus are highly productive reservoirs, a fact that may facilitate high biomass of fish.
 Unfortunately, it also causes dense blooms of algae and cyanobacteria, an undesirable situation, as cyanobacteria are a poor food source for zooplankton, which in turn serve as a major food source for kokanee.
 Additionally, high concentrations of nutrients, particularly in LBC, are transported downstream to the LDR further promoting growth of periphyton.
 Recent literature indicates that the best strategy for reducing eutrophication in a system such as LBC is a dual approach that reduces both nitrogen and phosphorus.
 However, most of the phosphorus entering LBC is derived from natural weathering.
 The greatest opportunity for reducing phosphorus inputs to LBC is through reduction of anthropogenic sources in the Crooked River basin.
-The vast majority of NO3 inputs are also derived from the Crooked River, specifically from irrigation return flow associated with crop production.

-distribution of the return flow through constructed or existing wetlands to encourage assimilation of inorganic nitrogen and PO4 by wetland plants.
-A reduction in nutrients in LBC will reduce their presence in Lake Simtustus, although there will remain considerable irrigation return flow via Willow Creek.
-However, removing this source would likely increase the probability that the reservoir would experience increased cyanobacteria blooms because it is so highly enriched in NO3.
+The vast majority of NO3 inputs are also derived from the Crooked River, likely from irrigation return flow associated with crop production.
+Several methods are available for treatment of return irrigation flow, including distribution of the return flow through constructed or existing wetlands to encourage assimilation of inorganic nitrogen and PO4 by wetland plants.
+A reduction in nutrients in LBC will reduce their presence in Lake Simtustus, although there will remain considerable irrigation return flow from Willow Creek.
+However, removing this source would likely increase the probability that the upstream reach of the reservoir would experience increased cyanobacteria blooms because a reduction in available nitrogen would increase the competitive advantage of cyanobacteria over non-heterocystous taxa.

-The data on the LDR show that reducing nitrogen will have the greatest effect in reducing periphyton biomass.
-Although the dominant cyanobacteria in the LDR are heterocystous, it is unlikely that they will be able to make up for any deficit of nitrogen caused by reducing nitrogen concentrations in the river.
-In addition, the flowing mats of filamentous green algae such as Cladophora are dependent on available inorganic nitrogen for growth, and their abundance will likely be reduced if nitrogen is limited.
-Therefore, one can expect that reducing the nitrogen concentrations in the LDR will promote longer reaches with nitrogen-limitation and will move the periphyton community to one with a lower density of total biomass.
+The data on the LDR show that reducing nitrogen will have a greater effect in reducing periphyton biovolume compared to reducing phosphorus.
+The mats of filamentous green algae such as Cladophora are dependent on available inorganic nitrogen for growth, and their abundance will likely be reduced if nitrogen is limited.
+Therefore, one can expect that reducing the nitrogen concentrations in the LDR will promote longer reaches with nitrogen-limitation and will move the periphyton community to one with a lower density of total biovolume.